./zypper refresh

-After installation of Dr.Web for UNIX Mail Servers using any method described in the corresponding section, the package manager automatically connects to the Dr.Web package repository:
+After the installation of Dr.Web Mail Security Suite using any method described in the corresponding section, the package manager automatically connects to the Dr.Web package repository:

-If installation was performed from the universal package (file .run), and the system uses DEB packages (for example, such operating systems as Debian, Mint, Ubuntu), there is no package manager in an operating system (FreeBSD), for operation with Dr.Web packages, an individual version of package managers zypper is used.
-It is automatically installed during the Dr.Web for UNIX Mail Servers installation.
+If installation was performed from a universal package (a .run file) and the system uses DEB packages (for example, Debian, Mint or Ubuntu), or the system does not have a package manager (FreeBSD), a separate version of the zypper package manager is used for operation with Dr.Web packages.
+It is automatically installed during Dr.Web Mail Security Suite installation.

-To get and install the updated Dr.Web packages with this manager, go to the <opt_dir>/bin directory (for GNU/Linux—/opt/drweb.com/bin), and execute the commands:
+To get and install updated Dr.Web packages with this manager, go to the /opt/drweb.com/bin directory (for GNU/Linux) or /usr/local/libexec/drweb.com/bin (for FreeBSD) and run the commands:

 # ./zypper refresh